-2-37: Other Standing Committees: The following shall apply to the Road Committee, Cemetery Committee, Ordinance Committee and Solid Waste and Recycling Committee.
+2-37: Other Standing Committees: The following shall apply to the Road Committee, Cemetery Committee, Ordinance Committee and Solid Waste, Recreation Committee, and Recycling Committee.
 The existing Road Committee Ordinance, Cemetery Committee Ordinance, Ordinance Committee Ordinance, and Solid Waste and Recycling Committee Ordinance are hereby repealed.

-The Cemetery Committee shall have a minimum of 5 members, with no maximum, appointed by the Selectboard and shall act as advisory to the Selectboard.
+The Cemetery Committee and the Recreation Committee shall have a minimum of 5 members, with no maximum, appointed by the Selectboard and shall act as advisory to the Selectboard.
 Members shall be appointed to serve staggered 5year terms.
 Any individual, regardless of their residence, that has a cemetery plot or family member that has a plot in the Town of Hartford is allowed to be a member of the Cemetery Committee.

 The Road Committee, Ordinance Committee, and Solid Waste Committee shall have 5 members appointed by the Selectboard and shall act as advisory to the Selectboard.
 Members shall be appointed to serve staggered 5- year terms.